Upper Post of Fort Snelling: Hospital Steward’s Quarters

 The home was simple.
 The main level featured a living room, dining room, and a kitchen.
 Upstairs there were three bedrooms and one bath.
 This building originally had a slate roof, which was later replaced with asphalt shingles.
 A skylight has also been added.
 An open wooden porch was replaced with an enclosed red brick structure to match the exterior of the building.
 There was also a small, one-story addition to the rear corner of the home since its original construction.

-Currently, this building is in fair condition.
+As of 2013, this building is in fair condition.
 Like most of the buildings at the Upper Post, it is in need of mortar re-pointing and concrete work.
 Problems with the roof have caused interior damage all the way to the basement.
 Paint and plaster have cracked off walls and ceilings in numerous places.
 The windows have severe water damage.
 Obviously, most of the exterior wood also needs to be replaced after years of neglect.

-Commonly Known As: Hospital Steward’s Quarters
+Commonly known as the Hospital Steward’s Quarters

-Building Number: 56
+Building number: 56

 Year built: 1905